JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 npm install <package-name>
 ```

-Often you’ll see more flags added to this command:
+Often you'll see more flags added to this command:

 *   `--save` installs and adds the entry to the `package.json` file `dependencies`
 *   `--save-dev` installs and adds the entry to the `package.json` file `devDependencies`